 2) Once you’ve selected your classes, send an email to Dr. Hutcheson at gshutch (@) louisville.edu requesting approval.
 In most cases, you will not need to set up a face-to-face appointment for advising.

 3) Once your classes have been approved, register through ULink.
 Simply log on to ULink, select the Student Services tab (across the top), then "Add Classes" under Registration to register.
-There are instructions on each web page to assist you with the process.
+You'll find instructions on each web page to assist you with the process.

 August orientations for new students/graduate teaching assistants (GTAs)

 In addition, GTAs are required to attend a payroll orientation session organized by Human Resources.
 Here you'll have a chance to complete all the paperwork necessary for transition onto the university payroll.
 Go to the Human Resources orientation web page to register.
-(Orientation dates in August: 2, 6, 13, 15.
+(Orientation dates: ???.
 REGISTER FOR ONE OF THESE SESSIONS AS SOON AS POSSIBLE!)
 NOTE: this webpage has not yet been updated for 2014.